CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec-git.md

 ![[/fragment/gcpconsole]]
 ```

-will include a fragment that resides in /fragment/gcpconsole/en.md for English
+will include a fragment that resides in /fragment/gcpconsole/en.md for
-locale and /fragment/gcpconsole/es.md for Spanish locale.
+the English locale and /fragment/gcpconsole/es.md for the Spanish locale.

 ### Resources